 Dropping down to ISO 12,800 or 6,400 naturally results in better quality images than ISO 25,600.
 However, areas with dark fine patterns present a challenge.
 The fabric of a blue pin-stripe suit is softened in Jpegs or has noticeable coloured speckling.
 I would aim to make ISO 3,200 the maximum whenever possible.

 Follow the link to browse and download full-resolution images

 Hasselblad X1D II 50C

 I liked the idea of the X1D when it was announced, and I love the images that it produces, but it had a few quirks and shortcomings that disappointed me.
 Hasselblad appears to have ironed those out with the X1D II 50C.
-What’s more, it’s done that and reduced the price.
+I didn’t get any warnings about the need to pop out the battery.
+What’s more, these improvements come at a reduced price.

 A lot of people were expecting the X1D II to feature a 100Mp sensor.
-Perhaps an X1D 100C is yet to come, but I’m quite pleased about what the X1D 50C has to offer.
-The image quality looks great, there’s a nice balance between detail and files size and the price isn’t crazy.
-I’m looking forward to testing it in more detail.
+Perhaps an X1D 100C is yet to come, but I’m quite pleased about what the X1D II 50C has to offer.
+The image quality is great, there’s a nice balance between detail and files size and the price isn’t crazy.